-DeepSense is primarily a platform for big data analytics of oceans research data.
-However, it is not meant for long term data storage.
+DeepSense is not meant for long term data storage.
 Data will only be stored so long as your project is ongoing.
 Once a project is completed, it is expected that the users will remove their data in a timely fashion.

-The filesystems provided are a shared resource.
+The filesystems provided are a resource shared by all users.
 It is expected that users make sensible use of the space, and follow the guidelines outlined here.
 It is possible the quotas and policies will change in the future, but we will strive to provide plenty of notice.

-There are several network filespaces that can be accessed from any of the nodes.
+There are several different filespaces available to users.
+They are shared filesystems that can be accessed from any of the nodes.
 They each have separate purposes.
 See also Transferring Data.

-Each user will have access to a directory in /scratch/projectname.
 The scratch filesystem is intended to support data used during job execution.
-This is temporary space, and is not backed up.
+It has a larger default quota, and can support a larger number of files.
+Note: this is temporary space, and is not backed up.
 Data which has not been accessed in 60 days may be purged, though we will contact you prior to doing so.
 Data needed for longer storage should be stored elsewhere.